thara-messeroux/mastermind-game/README.md

 The mastermind game was programmed in this order:

-1.First, I imported
+1. First, I imported
 	a. random: to randomize the secret code
 	b.
 Marble starter file: to help me draw the marbles and pegs
 	c.
 Point starter file: to create the marbles
 	d. turtle: to draw the turtle objects
 	e. time: to sleep some displayed messages and show them temporarily

-2.I programmed a function called count_bulls_and_cows to count the number of bulls and cows.
+2. I programmed a function called count_bulls_and_cows to count the number of bulls and cows.

 3. A function called generate_code to generate the secret code that the Mastermind, in this case, the computer, will use to play the game.
 I made the game more challenging by allowing the Mastermind to repeat colors in their code.
 (Extra Credit)

-4.Then, programmed a pop up to capture the player name at the start of the game
+4. Then, programmed a pop up to capture the player name at the start of the game

-5.Drew the turtle screen/board with the left, right, and bottom box, draw_screen.
+5. Drew the turtle screen/board with the left, right, and bottom box, draw_screen.

-6.Drew the text of the leaderboard which draws the text of the leaderboard and displays the list of winners with their points/scores.
+6. Drew the text of the leaderboard which draws the text of the leaderboard and displays the list of winners with their points/scores.

-7.Drew the cute pink arrow, draw_arrow.
+7. Drew the cute pink arrow, draw_arrow.

-8.Drew the check button, a green checkmark for the “check” button, draw_check_button.
+8. Drew the check button, a green checkmark for the “check” button, draw_check_button.

-9.Drew the x button, a red “X” for the “cancel” button, draw_x_button.
+9. Drew the x button, a red “X” for the “cancel” button, draw_x_button.

-10.Drew the quit button, a red square for the “quit” button, draw_quit_button.
+10. Drew the quit button, a red square for the “quit” button, draw_quit_button.

 11. Programmed a function for each of these 3 buttons, to make sure they reacted properly when clicked.
 These functions are: